RiyaBodke/Stone_Paper_Scissors/README.md

 3. Follow the on-screen instructions:

 - Choose an option from 1-3 to select your shape (stone, paper or scissor).
-Entering any number apart from 1 to 3 will result in an error and the program will prompt you to choose a valid option.
+Entering any number apart from 1 to 3 will result in an error and the program will prompt you to choose a valid option
-- Do the same for all three rounds.
+- Do the same for all three rounds

+## Rules

+1. The rules are straightforward:

+- Rock beats Scissors
+- Scissors beat Paper
+- Paper beats Rock
+- If both are the same, its a tie

+2. An updated score board will be displayed in the end

+3. Best of 3 rounds will be selected as the winner

 ## Screenshots